joelarson4/radReveal/README.md

 You also can use the same attributes on inner/vertical slides.

+#In closing
+Before you go, a few more things you should know.

 ##Browser support
 I need to put more effort into formalizing my policy and approach on this, as well as testing IE.  Currently I am manually testing this in recent versions of Chrome (40.0) and Firefox (31.4), and running automated tests in PhantomJS (1.9.8).